Jezzythekid/Saxion/Q1_2_Introduction_to_programming/README.md

 ## Notes

 - Each week there were about 4 assignments to do.
 Each assignment was worth an x amount of points and you had to pick the assignments that summed up to 8 points per week (mostly the last and second to last were enough).
-- `functions.h` and `functions.c` are headerfiles that were provided for us to use in our assignments.
+- `functions.h` and `functions.c` are headerfiles that were provided to us to use in our assignments.
 These were **not** written by me, buy the teacher.